Go back to all articles

 • PFLB Platform doesn’t have a thick desktop client but this is resolved with export to JMeter standard JMX

-Are you testing website, API or app ?
-Use PFLB Platform and accelerate your testing cycles by a magnitude.
-Don’t have experience in performance testing – you don’t need any with PFLB Platform.
+Are you testing the Web application, API, gRPC, or Kafka?
+Use PFLB and accelerate your testing cycles by a magnitude.
+You don’t have experience in performance testing, so you don’t need any with PFLB.

 • Grafana